-BLOB
+BLOB data type

 The BLOB data type stores any kind of binary data in random-access chunks, called sbspaces.
 Binary data typically consists of saved spreadsheets, program-load modules, digitized voice patterns, and so on.
 The database server performs no interpretation of the contents of a BLOB column.

-A BLOB column can be up to 4 terabytes (4\2 bytes) in length, though your system resources might impose a lower practical limit.
+A BLOB column can be up to 4 terabytes (4240 bytes) in length, though your system resources might impose a lower practical limit.
+The minimum amount of disk space allocated for smart large object data types is 512 bytes.

 The term smart large object refers to BLOB and CLOB data types.
-Use CLOB data types (see page "CLOB" on page 2-10) for random access to text data.
-For general information about BLOB and CLOB data types, see "Smart Large Objects" on page 2-38.
+Use CLOB data types (see page "CLOB data type" on page 2-11) for random access to text data.
+For general information about BLOB and CLOB data types, see "Smart large objects" on page 2-40.